casper-network/docs/source/docs/casper/glossary/D.md

 ## Deploy {#deploy}

-Deploys are state-changing instructions sent to global state through the use of [session code](/glossary/S/#session-code).
-The instructions are encrypted and include transferring tokens from one wallet to another, rewarding node validation, or sending [Wasm](/glossary/W/#webassembly) to be executed.
+Deploys are state-changing instructions sent to global state through a client interacting with the network.
+The instructions are encrypted and include [session code](/glossary/S/#session-code) to be processed or [Wasm](/glossary/W/#webassembly) to be installed.
+Among many examples, the instructions can transfer tokens from one wallet to another, reward node validation, or execute Wasm on the network.

 All deploys on the Casper Network can be broadly categorized as some unit of work that, when executed and committed, affects change to the [global state](G.md#global-state).